DuneRanger/Large-Number-Library/documentation-dev.md

 # Integer values

+If a class is made up of an array of integers, then unsigned 32 bit integers are used to make use of 64 bit operations.
+Other cases, where the integers are stored in different variables (i.e. `int128`) simply use unsigned 64 bit integers.
-All integer values should be saved in unsigned 64 bit integers, stored in little endian order (least significant word first).
+These values should be stored in little endian order (least significant word first).
 Casting an integer value to a standard library integer type should only return the least significant word cast into the type, to allow for easier bit manipulation.

 ## int128

 `int128` is made to represent a 128 bit signed integer in two's complement representation.
-This class should be kep relatively simple, however there are a few functions that should still be implemented, before this class can be considered truly complete:
-- Conversion *from* `std::string` to `int128`
-- Extraction from stream

 Class sections:
 <!-- no toc -->